Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 CMD ["/opt/tomcat/bin/catalina.sh","run"]

-You can now build an image on this Dockerfile using the command:
+You can now build an image from this Dockerfile by running the command:

 docker image build -t user-account/tomcatone:v1